Cisco-UKI-DevX/9300-Docker-Lab-Guide/README.md

 Now that iperf3 is running as a container all thats left to do is run a test from our host to the switch to test out the bitrate that we're recieving.

-Make sure iperf3 is installed.
+Make sure iperf3 is installed on your host machine.
 If you're not sure how to you can find a handy guide from the iperf site [here](https://iperf.fr/iperf-download.php).

-Then all you need to do is specify the kind of test you wish to run and outline the remote host for example the below command should work on MacOS and Linux which will report back with the bandwidth of the link every second for a total of 30 seconds.
+Then all you need to do is specify the kind of test you wish to run and outline the remote host, for example the below command should work on MacOS and Linux which will report back with the bandwidth of the link every second for a total of 30 seconds.
 There's a plethora of documentation online which will allow you to run many different tests.

 ```
 iperf3 -c 10.10.20.101 -i 1 -t 30